 The Coalition Against Insurance Fraud estimates that fraudulent claims overall cost American consumers more than $80 billion a year1,2.
 The frustrating part is that policyholders also bear the costs of bogus claims – not to mention the cost of investigating and fighting their illegal activities.
 Subsequently, people who swindle insurance companies are harming all innocent consumers by way of higher insurance premiums.
 So ultimately, preventing insurance fraud may potentially help lower auto insurance premiums.

 What is auto insurance fraud?

-Auto insurance fraud is the second most costly white-collar crime in America.
+Auto insurance fraud is the second costliest white-collar crime in America.
 Insurance fraud ranges from usually-honest people bending the truth to organized crime rings bilking millions of dollars.
 Fraudulent auto insurance cases can result from: